yippers/tform/README.md

 If the input record does not define property `foo`, tform logs an error (see exception handling below).
 Optionally, you can provide a default value as so: `X.foo('default_value')`.

 Rules do not have to be flat; they can be nested.
-Also note that if a rule has a primitive as its value (like `42` or `'hello'`), then the value is returned unmodified.

 ## Extending Tform